luminovang/documentation/routing/url-routing.md

 |-----------|------|-------------|
 | `$command` | **string** | The allowed command name or command with filters (e.g `foo`, `foo/(:int)/bar/(:string)`). |
 | `$callback()` | **\Closure&#124;string** | The callback function to execute (e.g `ClassBaseName::methodName`). |

-**Pattern Filters**

-- `(:mixed)`: - Indicates that the expected parameter can be any value.
-- `(:optional)`: - Indicates that the expected parameter can be blank (the parameter must be called).
-- `(:int`): - Indicates that the expected parameter must be a valid integer.
-- `(:float)`: - Indicates that the expected parameter must be a valid float value.
-- `(:string)`: - Indicates that the expected parameter must consist of alphanumeric characters, underscores, and hyphens.
-- `(:alphabet)`: - Indicates that the expected parameter must consist of alphabetic characters only.
-- `(:path)`: - Indicates that the expected parameter must be a valid file path (e.g., `/path/to/foo`).

 **Example Usage:**